squinkylabs/SquinkyVCV/docs/shaper.md

 ## About Oversampling

-The switch with the labels 16X, 4X, and 1X controls the amount of oversampling.
-This is how Shaper keeps aliasing under control.
+The switch with the labels 16X, 4X, and 1X controls the amount of oversampling which determines how much aliasing Shaper will introduce.
 Waveshapers by their nature generate a lot of harmonics at high frequencies, and these tend to "fold back" into the audio range as aliasing.
 Oversampling reduces this effect by doing all the processing at a higher sample rate, then removing the frequencies that are too high, and reducing the sample rate back down.
 The more oversampling, the less aliasing.

 At 16X, Shaper is oversampling by a factor of 16.
 So for a 44,100 sampling rate, Shaper would be working at 705kHz!
 This is the oversampling rate used by Fundamental VCO-1 and Functional VCO-1.
 At this setting it is very difficult to hear or measure any aliasing at all, although it is present in tiny amounts.